-To provide the best learning experience, it is suggested that counties receive submissions in this class prior to the exhibition date to allow a judge adequate time to read the submissions and provide meaningful review.
+(County Level) To provide the best learning experience, it is suggested that counties receive submissions in this class prior to the exhibition date to allow a judge adequate time to read the submissions and provide meaningful review.
 Each member may submit only one entry per class.
 Each entry is to be typewritten on 8 1⁄2 x 11 paper and include exhibitor's name.
 Entries must be original and written for the 4-H project.
 Stories should be double-spaced.
 Poems may be single-spaced.
+Creative Writing projects are to be submitted to the Livingston County Extension Office by July 1.

 - Rhymed Poetry An interpretation of a subject in rhymed verse.
-Submit a collection of three poems. - Free Style Poetry

-An interpretation of a subject in unrhymed verse.
-Submit a collection of three poems. - Short Story A fiction piece comprised of three basic elements: a theme, a plot and characters.
-Submit one story, maximum length -2,000 words. - Essay A short nonfiction composition in which a theme is developed, or an idea is expressed.
-Submit one essay, maximum length -500 words. - Feature Story Nonfiction human-interest story judged on interest to readers, writing style, readability, and thoroughness of coverage.
-Submit one story, maximum length -1,000 words.
+Submit a collection of three poems. - Free Style Poetry An interpretation of a subject in unrhymed verse.
+Submit a collection of three poems. - Short Story A fiction piece comprised of three basic elements: a theme, a plot, and characters.
+Submit one story, maximum length 2,000 words. - Essay A short nonfiction composition in which a theme is developed, or an idea is expressed.
+Submit one essay, maximum length 500 words. - Feature Story Nonfiction human-interest story judged on interest to readers, writing style, readability, and thoroughness of coverage.
+Submit one story, maximum length 1,000 words.